Our Homestead Story

 From Farm Plans to Crazy Chicken Lady Reality

-In 2022, this started as Westholme Farmstead.
+Back in 2022, this whole thing began as Westholme Farmstead.
 The plan looked a lot more structured on paper than it ever did in practice – vegetables in rows, dairy goats for milk and soap, chickens for eggs, maybe pigs eventually.

 As it turns out, my heart wasn’t built for the traditional farming model.
-I couldn’t bring myself to cull unproductive hens or send extra roosters away to be butchered.
+I couldn’t justify replacing hens just because they slowed down or stopped laying.
+I couldn’t send roosters away to be butchered simply because there were “too many.”
 I wanted to keep them.
 All of them!
 So the hens stay even after they quit laying, the roosters all stay even though it’d be far easier with just one of them, and the “farm plan” shifted into something else entirely.

-Over time I’ve learned that, even if the place does look like a farm with all of the coops out there, I’m less “farmer” and more “crazy chicken lady with a serious coop addiction, too many roosters, and a somewhat respectable garden”.
+Over time I’ve learned that, even if the place does look like a farm with all of the coops out there, I’m less “farmer” and more “crazy chicken lady with a serious coop addiction, too many roosters, and a mediocre garden”.

 You know what, though?
 That’s totally ok too.